ochmanskide/immutables/README.md

 ### 1.2.
 All collections are checked at construction time.

-In order to remove a known `Type Erasure` limitation of Java programming language, all collections have been enriched with the type object.
+In addition, in order to remove a known `Type Erasure` limitation of the Java programming language, all collections have been enriched with the type object.
 The generic type is no longer erased during compilation.
-The class type object is available at all times, during program execution.
+The class type object is available at all times, during the program execution.
 The type argument must be passed to the factory method, and it cannot be omitted during construction.
+This will ensure that the object is present during runtime.
-The code will not compile without the generic type of the collection.
+The code will not compile without specifying the generic type of the collection.

 Example:

 ```java
 IList<DayOfWeek> list = ImmutableList.ofGenerator(DayOfWeek[]::new);
 ```

-It means that it is now possible to call `toArray()` method without parameters, and it will return the true generic type, instead of a simple `Object[]` array.
+It means that it is now possible to call `.toArray()` method without parameters, and it will return the true generic type, instead of a simple `Object[]` array.

 Example: